skpracta/hk-independent-bus-eta/README.md

 [maruk0chan](https://github.com/maruk0chan)

-#skpracta Flavor
+## skpracta Flavor

-This version have changed the primary datasource to https://hkbus-data.skpracta.info which serves as a mirror to https://data.hkbus.app for Route and fare data
+This version have changed the primary datasource to https://hkbus-data.skpracta.info which serves as a mirror to https://data.hkbus.app for Route and fare data.

 Also this version have removed the Google analytics as it is not needed.